OpenNebula/docs/source/deployment/sunstone_setup/overview.rst

 How Should I Read this Chapter
 ================================================================================

-The :ref:`Sunstone Installation & Configuration <sunstone>` section describes the configuration and customization options for Sunstone
+The :ref:`Sunstone Installation & Configuration <sunstone_setup>` section describes the configuration and customization options for Sunstone

 After Sunstone is running, you can define different sunstone behaviors for each user role in the :ref:`Sunstone Views <suns_views>` section.